elvis460/Lanford-bot/README.md

 * `call_to_actions` should put your postback and payload you set in `bots_controller`

 ## Congrats!
-Your Bot is live now!
+Your Bot is alive now!

 You could do some change in `bots_controllers#receive_message` and `bots_helper` to create your own Bot.